elokapina/bubo/README.md

 Note, ALIAS should only contain lower case ascii characters and dashes.
 ENCRYPTED and PUBLIC are either 'yes' or 'no'.

+* `link` and `link-and-admin`

+Both variants make Bubo attempt to join the room and store the room in the database to start tracking it.
+If Bubo is Synapse admin and/or admin permissions is requested, it will also try to join and/or make itself admin using the Synapse admin API.

+The only parameter is a room ID or alias.

 * `list`

 Same as without a subcommand, Bubo will tell you all about the rooms it maintains.